-Trigger warning: As the title says, I will be talking about death by suicide.
+Content warning: As the title says, I will be talking about privacy and completed suicide, and whether it’s appropriate to publicly release someone’s personal diary or other writings after their death.
 Please consider skipping this post if it could be triggering for you.

-My last suicide attempt was the only one in which I had written a suicide note.
-The police took the suicide note and gave it to the hospital, and it was read aloud by my hospital psychiatrist during a review panel hearing in which I was challenging my involuntary commitment to hospital.
-It was strange hearing him read it, and somehow it felt extremely invasive.
+My last suicide attempt was the only one for which I had written a suicide note.
+The police took the suicide note and gave it to the hospital.
+It was read aloud by my hospital psychiatrist during a review panel hearing, in which I was challenging my involuntary commitment.
+It was strange to hear him read it, and somehow, it felt extremely invasive.

 Is this something that you’ve ever thought about?

 The Straight Talk on Suicide page covers a variety of topics related to suicide, including getting help and safety planning, from the perspective of someone who’s been there.